Papailles/SON-TeensySurround/README.md

 ## HRIR input file

-The HRIR file we used for this project is `assets/hrtf_nh2.sofa`, you can find it [here](https://sofacoustics.org/data/database/ari/).
+The HRIR file we used for this project is `assets/hrtf_nh2.sofa`, available [here](https://sofacoustics.org/data/database/ari/).

 This file is from the ARI Database.

 The ARI (Acoustics Research Institute) Database is a comprehensive database of HRIR/HRTF measurements provided in the .sofa format.
 It contains extensive acoustic measurement data captured from various positions around the human head, which are used to simulate accurate spatial audio experiences.

-There is more than just the ARI Database for HRTF datasets, like the CIPIC or Listen databases.
+Other notable HRTF databases include CIPIC and Listen, among others.

 ## Importing and using the project

-0. Make sure you have an SD card with `assets/hrtf_elev0.bin` file and the content of `music` folder in the root folder of the SD card, then plug the SD card in the SD card slot of the audio adaptor.
+0. Make sure you have an SD card with the `assets/hrtf_elev0.bin` file and the content of `music` folder placed directly in its root directory.
+Then, insert the SD card into the audio adaptor’s SD card slot."

 1. Follow 'The Teensy Development Framework' at [Inria's website](https://inria-emeraude.github.io/son/lectures/lecture1/#installing-teensyduino) to configure your development environment